whitneylosinski/Eat.Sleep.Data/README.md

    This website has all the Nashville attractions by neighborhood.
 Using this will require webscraping.

-There were also several other data resources found by the team that were not chosen for various reasons as detailed below.
+There are also several other data resources found by the team that were not chosen for various reasons as detailed below.

 1. Kaggle US Airbnb Open Dataset: https://www.kaggle.com/kritikseth/us-airbnb-open-data </br>
    Contained over 218,000 listings from Airbnb in 2020 with 17 features for each listing including host information, location, room type, price, minimum number of nights, reviews, availability and city.
 This dataset was rejected due to the very limited information on amenities and other features.